GregUtas/robust-services-core/README.md

 1. A framework for developing robust applications in C++.
 2. An application built using the framework.
 3. Tools for the static analysis of C++ software.
+4. A framework for developing a bot that can play the board game *Diplomacy*.

 ## Robust Services Core